 Methane Guiding Principles

-This initative brings together some of the industry’s main stakeholders with the aim of reducing methane emissions along the oil and gas supply chain.
+This initiative brings together eight of the industry's main stakeholders with the aim of reducing methane emissions along the hydrocarbon value chain.

 This Task Force, launched by the Financial Stability Board, aims to provide recommendations and establish guidelines to improve the quality of companies’ financial disclosures in matters relating to climate change.

-IPIECA is the oil and gas industry’s main association active on key environmental and social issues.
+IPIECA is the oil and gas industry's main association active on the main environmental and social issues.

 This collaboration between the Massachusetts Institute of Technology (MIT) and Commonwealth Fusion Systems focuses on the industrial development of technologies for energy production from nuclear fusion.